Jeff-Flores/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-Welcome to my data analytics and statistics portfolio.

 Hello, and welcome to my data analytics and statistics portfolio.
-I am currently a graduate student studying statistics with a background in Statistics and Quantitative Modeling.
+I am currently a graduate student studying statistics with a bachelors in Statistics and Quantitative Modeling.
 This portfolio contains selected projects demonstrating my experience with data analysis, statistical modeling, visualization, and optimization.
 ## Technical Skills

 - Python